nhsx/skunkworks-bed-allocation/src/hospital/README.md

 ### 1.4 Add rooms and beds

 Below we create a generator to yield ward names, a dictionary to define the number of beds and siderooms we wish to add to each ward and a helper function that generates the bed bays and siderooms.
 In this function each side room has a single bed and the remaining beds are split into bed bays with roughly 6 beds each but the user can define whatever configuration they desire.
-We also apply a `NoMixedSex` room restriction to all the bed bays, additional room level restrictions are available in the [`hospital.restrictions.room`](restrictions/room.py) sub module.
+We also apply a `NoMixedSex` room restriction to all the bed bays; additional room level restrictions are available in the [`hospital.restrictions.room`](restrictions/room.py) sub module.

 ```python
 # Create an iterator of IDs to avoid duplicating names